dgaydukov/cert-aws/files/sa.md

 Interface is global, so you assign a region to a bucket, but you see all your buckets across all regions

+S3 accidental delete protection
+* add 2FA delete - user will need to enter 2FA code in order to delete
+* add versioning - when file is deleted new version `mark delete` is added, but original file is still stored with some version
+Suppose we have 2 versions A and B (current) and delete file.
+In this case we would have A, B, C (mark delete, current).
+As you see file is still preserved with some version.

+Eventual consistency - since put/read is atomic, you won't read partially updated file, so you will either read old file or new file, because of this sometimes just after write you can read old file, but after some time new file would be available.

 ###### Glacier
 Glacier - low-cost tape-drive storage value with  $0.007 per gigabyte per month.
 Used to store backups that you don't need frequently.